krauskopf/WifiEnergyMonitorFerraris8266/README.md

 You can find a [fritzing](http://fritzing.org) schematic in the folder `hardware` which shows the pin layout.

 ### Firmware
-To build the arduino sketch
+To build the arduino sketch:

 - Install Arduino IDE
  - Use the Arduino Board Manager to install the ESP8266 toolchain (https://github.com/esp8266/Arduino)
  - Use the Arduino Library Manager to install ArduinoJSON (https://bblanchon.github.io/ArduinoJson/)